sathvikareddykadukuntla168/StarveFree-SatzSolution-ReadersWriters-Problem/README.md

 ## Second Readers-Writers Problem

-It gives priority to writers.That means readers come to action after all the writers are done.This could lead to starvation of readers.
+It gives priority to writers.That means no writer is kept waiting longer than absolutely necessary.So readers are kept waiting.This could lead to starvation of readers.

 ## Third Readers-Writers Problem